-That said, I’m no doormat.
-And while friendship must be offered unconditionally, if it is not returned, it’s not friendship.
-I’m writing folks off left and right.
-And that’s healthy.
-In the New Year, let go.
-Letting go isn’t pretty—sometimes it takes the form of pruning shears, not an open birdcage.
+In this New Year, let go.
+Letting go isn’t always pretty—sometimes it takes the form of pruning shears, not an open birdcage.

 Want to support our survival and improvement?
 Subscribe to our free weekly newsletter, with free articles (no paygate).
 Or write an article.
 Together, we can be of benefit, and have some fun doing so.